Bourkekev/ms2-tourism-map/README.md

 ### Testing the note sending

 I was having an issue where the notes being sent by email were sometimes different than the note list on screen.
 I could just compare the email received with the notes on the website but it was a bit awkward and slow as it relied on receiving the email from EmailJS.
 This could take a few minutes for the email to come through, so I knew I could just prevent the email and output the list to be emailed back to the DOM and compare with the original list.
 This way I was able to quickly visually compare the note list, with the list that was about to be sent and spot the differences.
 I temporarily commented out the emailjs.send function and created a new div below the 'Send Email' button, and inserted the list to be emailed into this div.
 The fix was easy enought then, I just had to make sure to update the list from the local storage within the sendMail function.
+I also used this for testing removing the html delete button from the lists for sending.

 ### Validation